project-ncl/bacon/guide/build-config.md

 The `GENERATE_EXTENDED` strategy get same result as `GENERATE` and add sources of unreleased dependencies.

 The `GENERATE_SELECTED` strategy get sources from selected `sourceBuild`.

+The `GENERATE_REDHAT_DEPENDENCIES` strategy get sources from builds and add sources of redhat dependencies used in these builds.

+The `GENERATE_REDHAT_DEPENDENCIES_EXTENDED` strategy get same result as `GENERATE_REDHAT_DEPENDENCIES` and add sources of unreleased dependencies.

 All `GENERATE*` strategies require that the repository generation is **not** ignored.